top of page

 Research Assistant

-Trinity Ngo is a second-year English and Rhetoric and Writing major at UT Austin, pursuing a minor in Asian American Studies.
-She is from Houston, TX and plans to attend graduate school for her Ph.D. in the future.
-Her focus lies on mental health in Asian American literature, which encouraged her participation in the lab, along with an overarching interest in resiliency practices after her enrollment in Dr. Gulbas’ class.
-Aside from working in the AQRL, she is a Writing Fellow for Liberal Arts Honors and a Writing Consultant at the University Writing Center.
+Trinity Ngo is a third-year English, Rhetoric & Writing, and Asian American Studies student at UT Austin.
+She is from Houston, TX and plans to attend graduate school for her Ph.D. in English following her undergraduate career.
+Her focus lies on Asian American women's mental health in contemporary literature, which encouraged her participation in the lab, along with an overarching interest in resiliency practices after her enrollment in Dr. Gulbas’ class.
+Aside from working in the AQRL, she is a classroom instruction intern at the Harry Ransom Center and a writing fellow for the Liberal Arts Honors program.

 Research Assistant